 Take Care of Yourself During Challenging Times

-Even if you are not from the region or have family in the impacted area, these times can still feel unsettling.
-During times like this, it is important to take care of yourself in ways that work for you.
+It’s common to feel a range of emotions during challenging times.
+In moments like these, it is important to take care of yourself in ways that work for you.
 Finding healthy practices to manage your stress, process your feelings, or connect with others can be a great way to focus on your wellbeing.
 Below are some tips if you need help getting started.

 - Take some deep breaths – By slowing down your breathing it signals your nervous system to calm down allowing you to relax.
 Try this breathing bubble exercise to start.